ChristianRich/bulk-html-loader/README.md

   - Queueing
   - Multiple retries
   - Graceful error handling
-  - Continous loading on errors (don't stop the queue just because some urls fail)
+  - Continous loading on errors (don't stop the queue because some urls fail)
   - Set the maximum number of concurrent HTTP requests (default is 10)
   - Set the maximum number of retries (default is 3)
   - Set the maximum timeout per load (default is 1500 ms)